18 top big data tools and technologies to know about in 2026

 - Thor, a data refinery engine used to cleanse, merge and transform data for use in queries.

-- Roxie, a data delivery engine used to serve up prepared data from the refinery.
+- Roxie, a data delivery engine that serves prepared data from the refinery to end users for querying.

-- Enterprise Control Language, or ECL, a programming language for developing applications.
+- Enterprise Control Language, a programming language commonly known as ECL that's used for data management and query processing.

-In its latest releases, HPCC Systems is a cloud-native platform that can be run in Docker containers on Kubernetes in both the AWS and Microsoft Azure clouds.
-Deployments of the original bare-metal platform are also still supported, though.
+HPCC Systems also includes a library of ML algorithms, plus tools for monitoring clusters and profiling, curating and governing data.
+While still primarily overseen by LexisNexis, it became open source in 2011 and is freely available to download under the Apache 2.0 license.
+The current release is a cloud-native platform that runs in Docker containers on Kubernetes in both the AWS and Microsoft Azure clouds.
+Deployments of the original bare-metal platform are also still supported.

 9. Hudi